Safe Bulkers (SB)

 Polys Hajioannou, Chief Executive Officer and Chairman of the Board

-Polys Hajioannou has been the Chairman of Safe Bulkers' board of directors since 2008.
-He also serves with Safe Bulkers Management Ltd. and previously with its predecessor, Alassia Steamship Co., Ltd., which he joined in 1987.
-He is a founding member of the Union of Cyprus Shipowners.
-Mr. Hajioannou took over and expanded the family shipping business, which included Alassia Steamship Co.
-Ltd., after his father Vassos Hajioannou passed away in 2002.
-Under his leadership, the fleet grew significantly, and the company was listed on the New York Stock Exchange in 2008.
+Polys Hajioannou has served as the Chief Executive Officer and Chairman of the Board of Directors of Safe Bulkers, Inc. since 2008.
+He established Safe Bulkers in 2007.
+Mr. Hajioannou joined Safe Bulkers Management Ltd. and its predecessor, Alassia Steamship Co., Ltd., in 1987.
+He is a founding member and Vice-President of the Union of Cyprus Shipowners.
+From 2006 to February 2009, he was a member of the board of directors of the Union of Greek Shipowners.
 He holds a Bachelor of Science degree in nautical studies from Sunderland University.

 Konstantinos Adamopoulos, Chief Financial Officer and Director

-Konstantinos Adamopoulos has been a member of Safe Bulkers' board of directors since 2008.
-Before joining Safe Bulkers, Mr. Adamopoulos spent 14 years at Calyon, a financial institution, as a senior relationship manager in shipping finance.
-From 1990 to 1993, he worked at the National Bank of Greece in London as an account officer for shipping finance and in Athens as deputy head of the export finance department.
-Earlier in his career, from 1987 to 1989, he served as a finance officer in the Greek Air Force.
-He holds an MBA in finance from City University Business School and a Bachelor of Science degree in business administration from the Athens School of Economics and Business Science.
+Konstantinos Adamopoulos has been the Chief Financial Officer and a member of the board of directors of Safe Bulkers, Inc. since 2008.
+Before joining the company, Mr. Adamopoulos worked for 14 years at Calyon, a financial institution, as a senior relationship manager in shipping finance.
+From 1990 to 1993, he served as an account officer for shipping finance at the National Bank of Greece in London and as deputy head of the export finance department in Athens.
+Prior to that, he was a finance officer in the Greek Air Force from 1987 to 1989.
+Mr. Adamopoulos holds an MBA in finance from the City University Business School and a Bachelor of Science degree in business administration from the Athens School of Economics and Business Science.

-Dr. Loukas Barmparis has been a member of Safe Bulkers' board of directors since 2008.
-He also serves as the technical manager of Safe Bulkers Management Ltd., which he joined in February 2006.
-Prior to this, until 2009, he was the project development manager of the affiliated Alasia Development S.A., focusing on renewable energy projects.
-From 1999 to 2005 and from 1993 to 1995, Dr. Barmparis was employed at N. Daskalantonakis Group, Grecotel, as technical manager and project development general manager.
+Dr. Loukas Barmparis has served as the President, Secretary, and a member of the board of directors of Safe Bulkers, Inc. since 2008.
+He also holds the position of technical manager at Safe Bulkers Management Ltd. Before 2009, he was the project development manager for the affiliated Alasia Development S.A., focusing on renewable energy projects.
+From 1999 to 2005 and 1993 to 1995, Dr. Barmparis was employed at N. Daskalantonakis Group, Grecotel, where he served as technical manager and project development general manager.
 He also worked as an energy consultant at Exergia S.A. from 1995 to 1999.
 Dr. Barmparis holds an MBA from the Athens Laboratory of Business Administration, a doctorate from the Imperial College of Science Technology and Medicine, a master of applied science from the University of Toronto, and a diploma in mechanical engineering from the Aristotle University of Thessaloniki.

 Ioannis Foteinos, Chief Operating Officer and Director

-Ioannis Foteinos has been a member of Safe Bulkers' board of directors since February 2009.
-He serves as Chartering Manager of Safe Bulkers' Manager and previously with its predecessor, Alassia Steamship Co., Ltd., which he joined in 1987.
-He possesses 35 years of experience in the shipping industry and holds a Bachelor of Science degree in nautical studies from Sunderland University.
+Ioannis Foteinos has been the Chief Operating Officer and a member of the board of directors of Safe Bulkers, Inc. since February 2009.
+He also serves as the Chartering Manager of Safe Bulkers Management Ltd. Prior to this role, he worked with Alassia Steamship Co., Ltd., the predecessor of Safe Bulkers Management Ltd., which he joined in 1987.
+Mr. Foteinos has 35 years of experience in the shipping industry and holds a Bachelor of Science degree in nautical studies from Sunderland University.

 AI Analysis | Feedback